digiampietro/arduino-makefile/README.md

-* change the *FQBN* (*Fully Qualified Board Name*) variable inside the Makefile, to the correct value for the project; the command *"arduino-cli board listall"* is available to get a list of vailable board names and their fqbn;
+* change the *FQBN* (*Fully Qualified Board Name*) variable inside the Makefile, to the correct value for the project; the command *"arduino-cli board listall"* is available to get a list of available board names and their fqbn;

 * for WiFi enabled boards change also the *IOT_NAME* variable inside the Makefile and in the source file, to the device hostname; this